CHUht/Deep_Learning_Project/SparseFool4mnist/README.md

 Jupyter notebook checkpoint that contains instructions (note that it might not work on all platforms)

 ## Instructions
+- install jupyter (with pip : pip install jupyter)
+- Start a jupyter session : run jupyter notebook on command line
-Use the jupyter checkpoint (.ipynb) for instructions
+- Use the jupyter checkpoint (.ipynb) for instructions